Mamadou-Keita/VLM-DETECT/README.md

 ## :book: Citation
-if you make use of our work, please cite our paper
+if you make use of our work, please cite our papers
 ```
 @article{keita2024harnessing,
   title={Harnessing the Power of Large Vision Language Models for Synthetic Image Detection},